Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Hey, I’d take a tumble with Claire in a heartbeat.
 But she needs a better man."

 "Oh, go fuck yourself with that, man!
 Like, back in Folctha?
-I never once heard you say anything…Oh.
+I never once heard you say anything...
+Oh.
 Oh, hell.
 It’s more than just gettin’ lucky this time, isn’t it?"

 "Like you said.
 She’s real smart."